How To Price A Product

 4. Dynamic pricing.

 - Market pricing.
 Market pricing is a form of dynamic pricing where products are marked up only to be discounted later.
 This generally happens when stores offer 50 percent off all merchandise or a similar offer.
-Department stores sometimes use this type of pricing, with offers like 25 percent off of all shirts of a certain brand.
+Department stores sometimes use this type of pricing, with offers like 25 percent off of all shirts of a particular brand.

 5. Value-added pricing